 Soak beans overnight or at least 6-8 hours in enough water to cover them by 2 inches.
 Drain and rinse.

 Sauté onion, celery, and carrots in the instant pot using the sauté or sear setting until onions are softened.
 Add garlic and sauté another minute.
-Add the rest of the ingredients and the soaked beans, adding the stock and tomatoes last so you are sure not to fill above the full line.
+Add the rest of the ingredients and the soaked beans, adding the stock, tomatoes, and meat last so you are sure not to fill above the full line.
 If it’s too much you can add the meat after cooking.
 Close and lock lid and set manual cooking for 35 minutes.
 After 35 minutes let it sit for 20 minutes, then release steam.
 When all steam is released open the lid and check beans for softness.
 Cook under pressure for a few more minutes if they are still not soft enough.